qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

   or using the back/forward mouse buttons.

-By default, QGIS opens a single map view (called "main map"), which is tightly bound to the :guilabel:`Layers` panel.
-The main map *automatically* reflects the changes you make in the :guilabel:`Layers` panel area.
+By default, QGIS opens a single map view (called "main map"), which is tightly bound to the :guilabel:`Layers` panel; the main map *automatically* reflects the changes you do in the :guilabel:`Layers` panel area.
-But it's possible to have additional map views to preview different renderings of your dataset, side by side; while still relying on the layers properties as set in the :guilabel:`Layers` panel, each map view can display a different set of layers at different scale and extent.
+But it is also possible to open additional map views whose content could diverge from the :guilabel:`Layers` panel current state.
+They can be of 2D or :ref:`3D
+<label_3dmapview>` type, show different scale or extent, or display a different
+set of the loaded layers thanks to :ref:`map themes <map_themes>`.

 .. _additional_map_views: